Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 *Category: Recent Equipment (Advanced Technology)*

 **🎯 Purpose and Importance**
-This scenario tests both systems' ability to accurately value recent equipment with advanced features and technology.
-It validates handling of 2010s equipment with sophisticated specifications, representing the evolution of bulldozer technology in the modern era.
+This scenario tests the Enhanced ML Model's ability to accurately value recent equipment with advanced features and technology.
+It validates the diagnostic system's handling of 2010s equipment with sophisticated specifications, representing the evolution of bulldozer technology that creates complex processing requirements.

 **📋 Bulldozer Configuration**
 - **Year Made**: 2014